ga-curriculum/intro-to-asynchronous-programming/async-await/README.md

 ## Introducing `async`/`await`

-The *`async`/`await` syntax* is an alternate way of handling operations that don't happen instantaneously, like fetching data from a database or reading a file. `async`/`await` is [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) that makes handling asynchronous operations more straightforward and readable - in essence, "sweeter" for human use.
-The only downside is that you need to learn two new JavaScript keywords.
+The *`async`/`await`* syntax is an alternate way of handling operations that don't happen instantaneously.

-> 📚 When the *`async`* keyword is placed before a function declaration, it alerts JavaScript that asynchronous operations may need to run synchronously (or line by line) in that function.
+> 📚 When the *`async`* keyword is used when defining a function, it allows us to wait for an asynchronous operation to complete before executing more code in that function.
 >
-> The *`await`* operator pauses the execution of the rest of the code in a function until an asynchronous operation has finished.
+> This is accomplished by using the *`await`* operator.
+It  pauses the execution of the rest of the code in a function until an asynchronous operation has finished.
 The `await` operator can only be used inside of an `async` function.
 >
-> The `await` operator is handy when working with asynchronous code.
-Often, we don't want to continue executing the code in a function until we have the results of what we're waiting on.
-For example, if we were requesting data from a database, we would want to ensure we've retrieved that data before trying to do something with it later in the function.
+> Often, we don't want to continue executing the code in a function until we have the results of what we're waiting on.
+For example, if we're requesting data from a database, we would want to ensure we've retrieved that data before trying to do something with it later in the function.

 ### Anatomy of an `async` Function